 - Low capital cost, same equipment also used as part of an enzymatic transesterification system

-The technology has been proven both in the lab, and on the pilot scale.
-We are currently building our first full scale, continuous plant using the FAeSTER process at our own production facility in Pittsboro, NC.
+The technology has been proven both in the lab and on the pilot scale.
+The first full scale, continuous plant using the FAeSTER process at our own production facility in Pittsboro, NC.

 Are you Ready for… enzymatic transesterification- WE ARE!

 - Creates 99.6% pure glycerin after moisture and methanol removal